 The Department is happy to host prospective and future fellowship grant holders and offers a competitive start-up package for early career researchers seeking to carry out their research in Oxford.

-We are seeking a postdoctoral neuroscientist to work on a project funded by the Medical Research Council (MRC) that aims to uncover the fundamental mechanisms regulating the integration of newly born neurons into neural circuits during critical periods of brain plasticity underlying cognition, learning and memory.
-This project builds on the Minichiello group’s recent findings, which show that interfering with specific neural circuits during brain development results in brain disorders that affect later adult life.
+Funded by the Medical Research Council (MRC), this project builds on the Minichiello group’s recent findings, which show that interfering with specific neural circuits during brain development results in brain disorders that affect later adult life.

-Therefore, you will use precise genetics with cutting-edge sequencing techniques, including an integrated computational analysis of single-cell transcriptome and epigenome to identify new potential genetic factors regulating time-sensitive periods during brain circuits development.
+Therefore, you will use precise genetics with cutting-edge sequencing techniques, such as RNAseq and ATACseq and integrated computational analysis of single-cell transcriptome and epigenome to identify new potential genetic factors regulating time-sensitive periods during brain circuits development.
 These are fundamental and necessary steps towards the design of innovative pharmacological treatments relevant to neurodevelopmental disorders.

-The post is available from November 2021 on a fixed-term basis for up to 3 years, funded by the MRC.
+The post is available on a fixed-term basis, for three years, funded by the Medical Research Council.

-The closing date for applications is 12 noon on Monday 20 September 2021.
+The closing date for applications is 12noon on Monday 15 November 2021.

 Apply online via the University website